eatlas/CS_AIMS_Coral-Sea-Features_Img/big-files/README.md

-# Big data files - not tracked in Git
+# Coral Sea Features Imagery - data files
 This folder contains all the large data files (any over 100k) that are not tracked in the [CS_AIMS_Coral-Sea-Features_Img](https://github.com/eatlas/CS_AIMS_Coral-Sea-Features_Img) dataset Git repository.
 This includes the generated satellite imagery, preview maps, presentations, etc. These are available for download here.